 For assistance with school fees, families can apply for annual District Fee and Book Fee Waivers.
 Because eligibility is determined on a yearly basis, you must reapply each year.
-Details on who qualifies, how to apply, and the necessary forms are available at oprfhs.org > hover over 'Students' > click on 'Bookstore' > click on 'Instructional Materials Fee FAQ.'
+Details on who qualifies, how to apply, and the necessary forms are available at oprfhs.org > hover over 'Students' > click on 'Bookstore' > click on 'Instructional Materials Fee FAQ.
+If you are not eligible, you may set up a payment plan for fees through the OPRFHS Business Office by completing the form at bit.ly/PaymentPlansOPRFHS.